 Privacy fences are often an essential feature of the urban or suburban yard, and they may even play a role on some rural landscapes.
 They work in both directions.
 Firstly, they screen out unpleasant external sights and sounds that would otherwise impinge upon the senses.
 Secondly, they screen your movements from the prying eyes of neighbors.
 Learn about fence materials if you want a solid structure; the present article is about looser structures composed of living materials.

-It isn't a question of needing to "hide" anything behind privacy fences (although that may be necessary if you have bad neighbors).
+It is not a question of needing to "hide" anything behind privacy fences (although that may be necessary if you have bad neighbors).
 It's just that few of us want to live under a microscope.
 Even good neighbors don't enjoy feeling obligated to wave "Hello" every time they step outside, as if needing permission before continuing on their business.
 "Good fences make good neighbors" is an old adage made famous by Robert Frost's poem, Mending Wall (regardless of the different interpretations of that poem).
 And whether referring to boundary lines or privacy fences, it is just as valid today as ever.

 Just don't take privacy "fence" literally.
 For a landscape screen does not have to be a hardscape fence, although hardscape privacy fences do hold an advantage over their softscape counterparts on two points: